-To make the sponge I mixed together the butter and caster sugar, then mixed in the zest of the limes.
+To make the sponge mix together butter and caster sugar, then mix in the zest of the limes.

-I added the eggs and milk and whisked in, then added the dessicated coconut and the self raising flour and folded in.
+Add the eggs and milk and whisk in, then add the dessicated coconut and the self raising flour and fold in.

-As soon as the cake was done I used a thin skewer to poke holes all over it then I poured the syrup onto the hot cake bit by bit, then I sprinkled the top of the cake with some dessicated coconut and left it to cool in the tin.
+As soon as the cake is done, use a thin skewer to poke holes all over it then brush the drizzle onto the hot cake, then sprinkle the top of the cake with some dessicated coconut and leave it to cool in the tin.